MarcusZAllen/tennis-court-booking-app/README.md

-# 🎾 Tennis Court booking app
+# 🎾 Tennis Court Booking App

 A script-based tool to aggregate publicly available tennis court booking data across different platforms in London.
 The goal is to maximize your chances of booking a court — without jumping across multiple outdated websites.